rxghavc/TheSTEMTutorNetwork/README.md

 For any inquiries, please contact [TheSTEMTutorNetwork Support](mailto:r.commandur@gmail.com).

 ## Project Overview
-TheSTEMTutorNetwork is a web-based platform designed to connect students with tutors.
-The platform includes features for user authentication, tutor profiles, subject management, lesson scheduling, and more.
-This repository contains the source code, assets, and database schema for the application.
+TheSTEMTutorNetwork is a web-based platform designed to connect students with certified tutors specializing in delivering GCSE/A-Level content.
+Our tutors are highly experienced, and we ensure the quality of our services through extensive background checks.
+This repository contains the source code, assets, and database schema for the application to get users to your admin inbox and then be able to setup tutor-student relationships seperately by yourself later on.
+This is purely to develop a potential small startup and may be built on more in the future.

+### Disclaimer
+We do not handle scheduling services for tutor-tutee relationships.
+Our company provides certified tutors for you to contact and arrange classes independently.

 ## Project Structure